Emerald City Blue

 The WWW gave way to the full virtual immersion of the Matrix.
 No, I’m not talking about that glitched psuedo-messianic flatvid movie.
 Never mind, ancient history…

 Anyway, the Matrix brought a true virtual reality into the picture.
 Some of my friends never even come out of their mesh anymore.
 But when it crashed about nine years ago or so, that’s when everything got really interesting.
 The replacement was a fully wireless environment with an augmented reality overlay, which I being a wizgirl would find it way out of my realm of expertise to describe to you other than… chill.
 Now practically everybody is jacked in all the time, their existence seamlessly integrated with the Matrix.

-But like I said before, the more things change, the more things can get worse.
+The more things change, the more things can get worse.
 Those zombies are still out there, groveling to their masters and getting by on the corporate punch-card.
 And those corporates have grown bigger than some governments, carrying their own territories and extranational status along with their growth.
 Nobody can really afford to piss them off or make waves anymore, not even the formerly great governments of the Fifth World.
 Their fingers are in every slottin’ thing.
 Literally.

 But some people still live outside of that black, monolithic structure.
 Not always by choice, but some few of us have found a way to work the structure and the system to our advantages.
 It started in the fifties, and just kept growing.

-Now there’s a name for people like us, who live in the shadowy cracks of this mega-corporate ruled world.
+Now there’s a name for people like us, who live in the cracks of this mega-corporate ruled world.